thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/Relationships.md

 ---
+collection: Harrypedia
-title: "Relationships as of the Epilogue"
+title: Relationships as of the Epilogue
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 While my discussion on [Shipping] is focused on how fan fiction has